Bachelor Apartment House

 The Bachelor Apartment House is an historic structure located in the Northwest Quadrant of Washington, D.C.
 The architectural firm of Wood, Donn & Deming designed the building.
-The building architecture offers an fascinating approach to a specific project, achieving an elegant and intimate residential standard in a multi-unit commercial structure.

 It is believed to be the only example of a luxury apartment building built for single men still standing in the city.
 It is also one of the first apartment buildings in Washington with a Tudor Revival façade.
 The building, which now contains offices, was listed on the National Register of Historic Places in 1978.